KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 {% endhighlight %}

 Using `std::move` we can tell the compiler that the value is no longer needed in this scope.
-By casting an lvalue to an rvalue, the compiler can now pick the correct overload that accepts the rvalue argument, such as a move constructor.

-When composing a larger aggregate out of smaller movable objects, we can delegate the process of moving to the sub-components using `std::move`:

-{% highlight cpp %}
-// Construct by moving subcomponents
-Ray::Ray(Vector&& origin, Vector&& direction)
-    // move construct inner objects
-    : origin_(std::move(origin))
-    , direction_(std::move(direction))
-{ }
-{% endhighlight %}

 Solving the problem is now within reach.
 Given local _lvalues_ that we need to move, we can cast them to _rvalues_ using `std::move`:

 {% highlight cpp %}
 // Example of moving